eliemichel/LearnWebGPU/getting-started/first-color.md

 wgpuRenderPassEncoderEnd(renderPass);
 ```

 Note that we directly end the pass without issuing any other command.
-This is because the render pass has a built in mechanism for clearing the screen when it begins, which we'll set up through the descriptor.
+This is because the render pass has a built-in mechanism for clearing the screen when it begins, which we'll set up through the descriptor.

 ### Color attachment